Feminism has no Borders

 Feminism has no Borders - F H N B

 This project is an outreach and an offering.
 The conversation, the words and their accompanying videos represent creative partnership and friendship.
 Each artist seeking to support the other, connect with each other and intimately share something of themselves.
 It has been a wonderful gift to work with these remarkable women in a time of isolation, distancing and solo practice.
 We look forward to when we can meet face to face and create work together once again.

-What began as a shared online dialogue with the dancer/choreographers, evolved into an ongoing discussion and an exploration of how COVID-19 affected us as women artists and creators.
+What began as a shared online dialogue with leading independent dancer/choreographers from across the globe, evolved into an ongoing discussion and an exploration of how COVID-19 affected us as women artists and creators.
 Each artist in dialogue with their partner created in their own space a short response to their partner's provocation and their shared exploration.
 They recorded this material and sent it to each other.
 Emma Fishwick (filmmaker) and Director Sally Richardson then shaped and edited this solo material into a combined duo digital online outcome.

-We want to continue working and collaborating with our international partners, friends and colleagues during this time of COVID-19 lockdown and enforced social distancing.
-This experience opened us up to a new form of online dialogue about our practice, informing how we work and what we want to express as women artists.
+We sought to continue working and collaborating with our international partners, friends and colleagues during this time of COVID-19 lockdown and enforced social distancing.
+This experience opened us up to a new form of online digital dialogue about our practice, informing how we work and what we want to express as women artists.
 It is an exploration of our spaces, places and ways of being.
 To experience each other and share this time in our lives, our artistry and our practice in new ways.
 An opportunity to enrich our personal and professional connections while also exploring the medium of online choreographic creation (digital dance on film) in a uniquely fresh approach.